sivasunken/todoapp/README.md

 These are all running in a Docker Compose which integrates them all together.

+### Make to have the following installed

+- Docker
+- Git

 ### Execute the following command to run in docker

 `docker-compose up --build`